 Today’s monitors are mostly LCD flat-panels, and most can generate picture quality equal to or better than many high-definition TV sets.
 Without going into all the technology about how these monitors work, some major variables are the number of pixels (loosely interpreted as the elements that provide a portion of the image and its color) the screen carries, and how the screen is back-lit.
 High resolution/definition images are dense with pixels, and back lighting improves your ability to see the image on he screen.
 LCD monitors connect to your computer either through VGA, DVI, or HDMI cables and connections.
 DVI and HDMI have digital high-resolution capabilities, and VGA is analog, standard definition.
 You will probably want the DVI or HDMI options.

-Once again, when you look at LCD monitors, the specs and performance numbers must take a back seat to how the image on the screen looks to you.
+Once again when buying a new computer, as you look at LCD monitors, the specs and performance numbers must take a back seat to how the image on the screen looks to you.
 You want brightness, vivid colors, and clarity in definition/contrast.
 Depending on how the LCD Monitor back-lit, and/or the type of screen technology employed, LCD monitors can have a problem in that the picture looks great when you view it straight in front of you, but as you move to the left or right from center (toward the top or bottom as well), the quality of the picture diminishes in clarity and color.
 This can happen in TVs, desktop monitors, and laptops.
 “Good” LCD monitors should be visible with clarity and color from most any viewing angle.
 (Learn more about LCD Monitors and displays…click here)

 As we said earlier, for Light Users, a tablet computer is the ticket.
 Heavy Users want or need all the computing horsepower they can get, and they mostly know what they want.
 For the Moderate User, a desktop or laptop computer with dual-core processors, 4 gigabytes of RAM, a 500 gigabyte hard drive, and a “good” LCD monitor should get you started in the right direction.